Samarkand: Suburbs

-Samarkand's recent expansion led to it having suburbs, including: Gulyakandoz, Superfosfatnyy, Bukharishlak, Ulugbek, Ravanak, Kattakishlak, Registan, Zebiniso, Kaftarkhona, Uzbankinty.
+Suburbs of the city include: Gulyakandoz, Superfosfatnyy, Bukharishlak, Ulugbek, Ravanak, Kattakishlak, Registan, Zebiniso, Kaftarkhona, Uzbankinty.

 Transport

 Local

 Samarkand has a strong public-transport system.
 From Soviet times up through today, municipal buses and taxis (GAZ-21, GAZ-24, GAZ-3102, VAZ-2101, VAZ-2106 and VAZ-2107) have operated in Samarkand.
 Buses, mostly SamAuto and Isuzu buses, are the most common and popular mode of transport in the city.
 Taxis, which are mostly Chevrolets and Daewoo sedans, are usually yellow in color.
 Since 2017, there have also been several Samarkandian tram lines, mostly Vario LF.S Czech trams.
 From the Soviet Era up until 2005, Samarkandians also got around via trolleybus.
 Finally, Samarkand has the so-called "Marshrutka," which are Daewoo Damas and GAZelle minibuses.

 Until 1950, the main forms of transport in Samarkand were carriages and "arabas" with horses and donkeys.
-However, the city had a steam tram in 1924–1930, and there were more-modern trams in 1947–1973.
+However, the city had a steam tram from 1924 to 1930, and there were more modern trams from 1947 to 1973.